-- · plastic tubs in storage compartments - · teak and holly sole - · main cabin table - · hot water tank - 5.4 Deck Gear.
-No additions, relocations, or modifications are permitted except as herein provided. - .1 Permitted Alterations or Additions: - .1 Four pairs of deck padeyes to assist trimming of headsails or for use as boom preventers along with related blocks, cleats, and rope tackle. - .2 Alternative mooring cleats and chocks. - .3 Handrails or footblocks.
-Original equipment handrails may be replaced with comparably sized handrails of wood, stainless steel or plastic. - .4 Deck prisms and/or ventilators which must be watertight when sealed shut. - .5 Replacement of original winches (one pair each Barient #10 halyard, #21 secondary and #25 primary) with those of similar size and power ratio, with or without self-tailing mechanisms, provided they remain in the same position as the original winches substituted for. - A list of approved replacement winches is available from the Class Measurer. - .6 Forward jib sheet tracks may be relocated fore and aft in line with the factory drilled holes so that no part of the track is more than 640 mm aft of the shroud chainplates, nor more than 330 mm forward of the shroud chainplates. - .7 A padeye, in addition to other allowable padeyes, may be located on the centerline between the mast and the forward hatch and may be used as an alternate location for the spinnaker pole downhaul. - .8 The standard traveler car and track may be replaced with an equivalent system.
+- · plastic tubs in storage compartments

+- · teak and holly sole

+- · main cabin table

+- · hot water tank

+5.4 Deck Gear.
+No additions, relocations, or modifications are permitted except as herein provided.

+- .1 Permitted Alterations or Additions: - .1 Four pairs of deck padeyes to assist trimming of headsails or for use as boom preventers along with related blocks, cleats, and rope tackle. - .2 Alternative mooring cleats and chocks. - .3 Handrails or foot blocks.
+Original equipment handrails may be replaced with comparably sized handrails of wood, stainless steel or plastic. - .4 Deck prisms and/or ventilators which must be watertight when sealed shut. - .5 Replacement of original winches (one pair each Barient #10 halyard, #21 secondary and #25 primary) with those of similar size and power ratio, with or without self-tailing mechanisms, provided they remain in the same position as the original winches substituted for.

+A list of approved replacement winches is available from the Class Measurer.

+- .6 Forward jib sheet tracks may be relocated fore and aft in line with the factory drilled holes so that no part of the track is more than 640 mm aft of the shroud chainplates, nor more than 330 mm forward of the shroud chainplates. - .7 A padeye, in addition to other allowable padeyes, may be located on the centerline between the mast and the forward hatch and may be used as an alternate location for the spinnaker pole downhaul. - .8 The standard traveler car and track may be replaced with an equivalent system.
 The traveller track or bar may be raised to provide clearance.
-Automatic release, self-tacking or windward sheeting traveler cars are permitted. - .9 Fixed-position or swivel base mainsheet cleat(s) may be attached to or in close proximity to the traveller. - .10 Substitution of plastic for wood toe rails. - .2 Prohibited Alterations or Additions: - .1 Thrudeck running or standing rigging controls or thrudeck spinnaker launchers. - .2 Lifeline stanchions which project outside a vertical line from the gunwale, lifelines attached to other than standard location on bow pulpit, and stern rail, lifeline wire design or size other than standard, or lifeline droop exceeding 125 mm with a 5 kg weight suspended between the pulpit and first stanchion. - .3 Relocating or changing the length of the mainsheet traveler or the use of an alternative mainsheet bridle system. - .4 Use of other than standard located jib tack hooks. - .5 Removal or relocation of winches, not withstanding
+Automatic release, self-tacking or windward sheeting traveler cars are permitted. - .9 Fixed-position or swivel base mainsheet cleat(s) may be attached to or in close proximity to the traveller. - .10 Substitution of plastic for wood toe rails. - .11 Removal of the Jib Tack Horns and replacing them with a single shackle attached to existing hole of bow fitting. - .2 Prohibited Alterations or Additions: - .1 Thru-deck running or standing rigging controls or thru-deck spinnaker launchers. - .2 Lifeline stanchions which project outside a vertical line from the gunwale, lifelines attached to other than standard location on bow pulpit, and stern rail, or lifeline droop exceeding 125 mm with a 5 kg weight suspended between the pulpit and first stanchion. - .3 Relocating or changing the length of the mainsheet traveler or the use of an alternative mainsheet bridle system. - .4 Use of other than standard located jib tack hooks. - .5 Removal or relocation of winches, not withstanding